In order to run InstantTrack 1.50 or 1.55, you need:

 InstantTrack is fast enough to work well on literally any PC.
 Quite a bit of the original testing was done on an XT class computer, an 8088 at 4.77 MHz.
 If you have a very old computer, a numeric coprocessor (8087, 80287, 80387) is recommended but not required.

 InstantTrack also works fine on the fastest modern computers.
-Some of the latest testing has been on a Pentium III Xeon at 933 MHz.
+Extensive testing was done on a Pentium III Xeon at 933 MHz (which was a super fast computer in those days).

 Depending on your video hardware and video drivers, InstantTrack's graphics screen may not run in a window on your desktop.
 The text screens should work fine in a window, and all screens should work fine when run full-screen.
 (Tip: if you want to run maps in a window, try setting your desktop to use 800x600 graphics.)